Vote for Your MLA Leaders

 The Nominating Committee asked each candidate for a response to this question:

-Expose members to opportunities to engage in thought-provoking conversations with other groups and individuals dealing with these same issues, i.e., associations, faculty, researchers, students, the community around us, and vendors.
+Members network with each other readily; MLA should leverage opportunities to interact with other groups and individuals dealing with similar issues, i.e. associations, faculty, researchers, students, the community around librarians, and vendors.

 Medical Library Association